antedoro/arberia/README.md

 a) Simple mode: **Download as Zip** from Github Page **and extract in your themes directory** or

 b) Or you can add it as a git submodule via the following command:

     git init
     cd themes
     git submodule add https://github.com/antedoro/arberia.git arberia

-Next,copy contents from themes/arberia/exampleSite on site root folder.
+Next, copy the contents from themes/arberia/exampleSite to the site's root folder.
-Copy folder from themes/arberia/archetypes on site root folder.
+Copy the archetypes folder from themes/arberia/ to the site's root folder.

 Open `config/_defaults/config.toml` folder and ensure the theme option is set to `arberia`: